2017 Highland Park Pottery Tour:

-The sixth annual Highland Park Pottery Tour is Saturday and Sunday, December 10-11, from 11:00am to 5:00pm.
+The sixth annual Highland Park Pottery Tour is Saturday and Sunday, December 9-10, from 11:00am to 5:00pm.
 Highland Park is a neighborhood in Pittsburgh’s East End.
-During the tour the public is invited to visit the homes of four Highland Park potters and the Union Project Ceramics Co-op for refreshments and to view and purchase hand made pottery by local artists.
+During the tour the public is invited to visit the homes of five Highland Park potters and the Union Project Ceramics Co-op for refreshments and to view and purchase hand made pottery by local artists.

 Featuring the work of: Joseph Delphia, Stephanie Flom, Jeff Guerrero, Keith Hershberger, Jenna Vanden Brink, the Union Project Ceramics Co-op and others.